saylesss88/nix-blog/content/blog/building_your_configuration_as_a_package.md

     }
 ```

-- I didn't want to change the name of `inputs` and effect other areas of my config so I first renamed `@ inputs` to `@ my-inputs` to make the merged attribute set use the original `inputs` name.
+- I didn't want to change the name of `inputs` and effect other areas of my
+  config so I first renamed `@ inputs` to `@ my-inputs` to make the merged
+  attribute set use the original `inputs` name.

-- Note, I'm still using home-manager as a module I just had to move it for all modules to be available inside the artifact built with `nix build .#nixos`
+- Note, I'm still using home-manager as a module I just had to move it for all
+  modules to be available inside the artifact built with `nix build .#nixos`

 ### Benefits of `nixosConfiguration` as a Package

 `packages.x86_64-linux.nixos = self.nixosConfigurations.magic.config.system.build.toplevel;`

-- This exposes the `toplevel` derivation of `nixosConfiguration.magic` as a package, which is the complete system closure of your NixOS configuration.
+- The above expression exposes the `toplevel` derivation of
+  `nixosConfiguration.magic` as a package, which is the complete system closure
+  of your NixOS configuration.

 Here is the `/hosts/magic/default.nix`: